redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `sasl.mechanism`

 The SASL authentication mechanism, if left empty SASL authentication is not used.
-Warning: SCRAM based methods within Benthos have not received a security audit.

 Type: `string`